 Well, you’ve created personas so you can anticipate the objections some of your visitors may have.
 Make sure to address those objections in the copy as well.

 The copy is everywhere on the page, even sometimes below the image in the form of a caption.
 Don’t underestimate any copy on your page.
 All of it must be optimized and engaging.
-So make sure that even the little caption copy is engaging and related to the image presented.
+So ensure that even the little caption copy is engaging and related to the image presented.

-Compelling headlines are critical to engagement and the initial hook of the page.
-Headlines are scattered throughout the page, and each one should lead the visitor to read what’s next or take action.
+Compelling headlines are critical to engagement and the page’s initial hook.
+Although headlines are scattered throughout the page, each one should lead the visitor to read what’s next or take action.

-Think about who and what the motivations of your visitors are.
-That’ll help you create a pathway for each visitor ensuring that they know what to do next and why.
+Think about who your visitors are and what their motivations are.
+That’ll help you create a pathway for each visitor, ensuring that they know what to do next and why.
 According to Eddie Shleyner;

 “Most purchases aren’t logical decisions.
 People buy things based on how they make them feel.
 So, your copy should evoke emotion.”